ChiCubed/InformaticsNotes/chapter4.md

 (Also known as a Disjoint Set data structure.)
 An efficient data structure for storing the connected components of a graph.
 Could also be considered an algorithm.

+Has two operations: find and union (hence the name).

 ### Complexity

 | Find | Union | Space |